 Research Interests: Global/Climate Change , Geography , Climate Science, Northern Environments, Carbon Dynamics

-Research Interests: Culture and Cultural Studies, Science and Technology, Cultural Studies, Culture and Technology, Canadian Cultural Studies, Animal Studies, Contemporary Environmental and Posthumanist Theory, Music and Technological Mediations, Modernism
+Research Interests: Cultural Studies, Animal Studies, Contemporary Environmental and Posthumanist Theory, Music and Technological Mediations, Canadian media theory

 Kym Bird is an associate professor in the Department of Humanities and Graduate Program Director of the Graduate Program in Interdisciplinary Studies.
 She teaches courses in English, Theatre and Women's Studies and is the recipient of the Parents' Association University-Wide Teaching Award, the Graduate Studies Dissertation Prize, Division of Humanities, “Excellence in Teaching” Award, all awarded in 1997.
 That same year, her dissertation was nominated for the Canada-wide dissertation prize and the Governor General’s Gold medal.
 The Association of Canadian Theatre Research presented the 2004 Ann Saddlemyer Award to Professor Bird for her book, Redressing the Past: The Politics of Early, English-Canadian Women's Drama, 1880-1920, published in 2004 by McGill-Queen's University Press.